jpepitojr/KodeKloud-Engineer-Practice/install_docker_packages_and_start_docker_service.md

 The Nautilus DevOps team aims to containerize various applications following a recent meeting with the application development team.
-They intend to conduct testing with the following steps:

 Tasks:
 - Install docker-ce and docker compose packages on App Server 2.